Isle of Wight Guru

 23. Lilliput Antique Doll and Toy Museum

-Perhaps you fancy something a bit more peaceful on a rainy day- how about the Lilliput Antique Doll and Toy Museum in Brading which has more than 2000 exhibits?
+Perhaps you fancy something a bit more peaceful on a rainy day- how about the Lilliput Antique Doll and Toy Museum in Bradin,g which has more than 2000 exhibits?
+It isn't massive, so don't expect to fill a whole day here.
+Then again, it isn't very expensive at about £4 - 5.

-This one will appeal to fans of 90s favourite The Crystal Maze, where that bald guy from Rocky Horror occasionally gave away a barge holiday to a group of strangers from Walsall.
-Random Rooms in Newport follows a similar principle where a group of up to six people are given an 'escape room' challenge which involves cracking a code or something similar.
+• Random Rooms in Newport follows a similar principle where a group of up to six people are given an 'escape room' challenge which involves cracking a code or something similar.
 I’ve not been yet but reviews are very good.

-My mother went for a friend's birthday and found it a bit bemusing but she does sometimes try to use the cordless phone to operate the TV.
+My mother went for a friend's birthday and found it a bit bemusing, but she does sometimes try to use the cordless phone to operate the TV.

 It is recommended for teenagers upwards.

-26. The Wight Military and Heritage Museum
+25. The Wight Military and Heritage Museum

 I'm still scarred by a school trip to the Imperial War Museum in London because a boy called Matthew was sick all over me just before we arrived.
-Worst of all, he completely ruined my copy of Match magazine which had a free poster of Neil Shipperley which I had prepared a place for on my wall.
+Worst of all, he completely ruined my copy of Match magazine which had a free poster of Neil Shipperley, which I had prepared a place for on my wall.
 I haven't been able to step into a military museum since.

-If you've not endured such childhood events then you might enjoy the Isle of Wight's own military museum which is in Northwood near Cowes and advertises itself as an all-weather attraction.
+If you've not endured such childhood events, then you might enjoy the Isle of Wight's own military museum, which is in Northwood near Cowes and advertises itself as an all-weather attraction.
 It is volunteer run and offers rides in armoured vehicles amongst other things.

-27. Afternoon Tea
+26. Afternoon Tea

 This is a good one for the adults on a soggy afternoon (or for your daughter if she is Violet-Elizabeth from the Just William books).

-Or you might prefer The Champagne Tea at the Royal Hotel in Ventnor which is one of the poshest hotels on the Island.
+Or you might prefer The Champagne Tea at the Royal Hotel in Ventnor, which is one of the poshest hotels on the Island.
 See our guide to the 10 of the Isle of Wight's posh hotels for more advice on what the different hotels are like.

-28. Isle of Wight Steam Railway
+27. Isle of Wight Steam Railway

 See our guide to getting discounts to the Isle of Wight Steam Railway.